singleron-RD/Dna-seq_Analysis/docs/multi_wgs.md

 `--trim_param` Additional parameters for the called software.
 Need to be enclosed in quotation marks.For example, `--{software}_param 'param1:value1 param2:value2'`,`--trim_param 'LEADING:3 TRAILING:3'`.

 `--remove_duplicates` Delete the duplicate sequence after comparison.

+`--downsample` Downsample the raw reads of all samples to a consistent level.

 `--intervals` One or more genomic intervals over which to operate.This argument may be specified 0 or more times.